-The RASC offers six observing certificate programs for members to promote active observing.
+The RASC offers seven observing certificate programs for members to promote active observing.
 By successfully completing these programs, members are eligible for an official certificate from the RASC.
 Observing certificate programs are a great way to challenge yourself, learn more about the night sky, and get the most out of our challenging and rewarding hobby.

 - Explore the Universe Certificate - A program for the new astronomer covering all major astronomical objects, including constellations, bright stars, the Moon, deep-sky objects, and double stars.
 Suitable for both binoculars and telescopes.
 This certificate is available to all, whether an RASC member or not.

 - Explore the Moon - a beginner-level program based on the RASC Observer's Handbook lunar observing content, intended for those starting to observe with binoculars and/or telescopes.